Anticipatory Action DRR Resilience and Climate Specialist

 ✨Tip Number 1

 Familiarise yourself with the latest trends and challenges in disaster risk reduction (DRR) and climate resilience.
-This knowledge will not only help you during interviews but also demonstrate your genuine interest in the field.
+This will not only help you understand the role better but also allow you to engage in meaningful conversations during networking events or interviews.

 ✨Tip Number 2